doriszmr/scATD/readme.md

 Your contributions, feedback, and suggestions are highly appreciated.
 If you encounter any issues or have questions, feel free to reach out to the authors via the provided email addresses.
 Thank you for your interest in our work!

+## Dataset Available

+All Data can be download in figshare (https://figshare.com/articles/software/scATD/27908847).

 ## scATD Environment Setup

 For the environment configuration for feature extraction using scFoundation or geneformer, please refer to the configuration in the 'Feature Extraction from LLM' section.